grand-yarl/angle_planner/README.md

 All numbers in array should be belong interval [0, 1].
 Subsequence of numbers in array is determined by the rule:
-First number reflects the assessment of the transition when the robot moves along the y-axis, next angle evaluations go by roundabout counterclockwise.
+First number reflects the assessment of the transition when the robot moves along the x-axis, next angle evaluations go by roundabout counterclockwise.
 ```no-highlight
               x                                           x